Hospital care/leaving hospital

 Local authorities and NHS Boards have been working together over the last few years to develop services that support this, including Intermediate Care services, like reablement, hospital at home and more intensive home care services.

-Long term complex clinical care assessment
+Hospital based complex clinical care

 Assessment for long-term complex clinical care is based around a single eligibility question: Can the individual’s care needs be properly met in any setting other than a hospital?

 If an individual does not meet the eligibility question above they will be discharged from NHS care to a suitable community setting – home with support, a care home or supported accommodation.